jssql1234/docs-sqlacc/docs/usage/inquiry.md

 *Tools | Maintain User...*

-1. You can set the access control to the access to General, Sales and Purchase Ledger.
+1. You can set the access control for General, Sales and Purchase Ledger.

 2. Tick or untick Execute to: